Publication bias: Impact on meta-analysis

 Where publication bias is present, published studies are no longer a representative sample of the available evidence.
 This bias distorts the results of meta-analyses and systematic reviews.
 For example, evidence-based medicine is increasingly reliant on meta-analysis to assess evidence.

 Meta-analyses and systematic reviews can account for publication bias by including evidence from unpublished studies and the grey literature.
 The presence of publication bias can also be explored by constructing a funnel plot in which the estimate of the reported effect size is plotted against a measure of precision or sample size.
 The premise is that the scatter of points should reflect a funnel shape, indicating that the reporting of effect sizes is not related to their statistical significance.
 However, when small studies are predominately in one direction (usually the direction of larger effect sizes), asymmetry will ensue and this may be indicative of publication bias.

 Because an inevitable degree of subjectivity exists in the interpretation of funnel plots, several tests have been proposed for detecting funnel plot asymmetry.
 These are often based on linear regression including the popular Eggers regression test, and may adopt a multiplicative or additive dispersion parameter to adjust for the presence of between-study heterogeneity.
 Some approaches may even attempt to compensate for the (potential) presence of publication bias, which is particularly useful to explore the potential impact on meta-analysis results.

+In ecology and environmental biology, a study found that publication bias impacted the effect size, statistical power, and magnitude.
+The prevalence of publication bias distorted confidence in meta-analytic results, with 66% of initially statistically significant meta-analytic means becoming non-significant after correcting for publication bias.
+Ecological and evolutionary studies consistently had low statistical power (15%) with a 4-fold exaggeration of effects on average (Type M error rates = 4.4).

+The presence of publication bias can be detected by Time-lag bias tests, where time-lag bias occurs when larger or statistically significant effects are published more quickly than smaller or non-statistically significant effects.
+It can manifest as a decline in the magnitude of the overall effect over time.
+The key feature of time-lag bias tests is that, as more studies accumulate, the mean effect size is expected to converge on its true value.